edneu/VivoGrants/README.md

            UFID  (ID number of Investogotor
            INVEST_LEVEL Redundant with INV_TYPE  1=PI, 2=CoPI, 3=Inv

-   the input file is tab delimited and contains
-          PS_CONTRACT  (AwardID Number)
-           INV_TYPE  (values :
-                'PI' for principal investigator,
-                'CoPI' for Co principal inv,
-                'Inv' for other investigators
-                 UFID  (ID number of Investogotor
-                 INVEST_LEVEL Redundant with INV_TYPE  1=PI, 2=CoPI, 3=Inv

 ###   Mk_VIVO_Grants.pl
 #####    A Hash table is popultated with the Key = AwardID
                            values =